eli-imaginet/starter_template/README.md

 12. Using your editors SASS compiler cd into `/wp-content/themes/starter-template/assets/scss`
 13. Save your style.css => it should compile all the relevant files

-*Using This Template Guarantees You The Latest WordPress, Bootstrap, JQuery Versions*

 ## Loading External Resources